-As a recruiter, one of the most common questions job seekers ask me is, “how many pages should my resume be?”
+As a recruiter, one of the top questions people ask me is, “How many pages should my resume be?”

 For the typical student or recent grad beginning their job hunt, a one-page resume is typically enough.
 It’s almost always possible to put your relevant education, technical skills, internships and past work experience in a single page as an entry-level job seeker.

 However, there are exceptions.
 If you held multiple jobs and internships, or if you’re a Ph.D. student who has published papers and research, then you may find yourself using a two-page resume even as an entry-level job seeker.
 This is acceptable and will not cost you jobs.

 How long should a resume be for a professional?

 A professional can usually fit their experience into a one-page resume in the five to seven years of their career.
 After that, you’ll typically start to need a two-page resume in order to include all of the necessary information.
 Job seekers who are managers or Executives will need a two-page or even a three-page resume.

 Your resume may also have more pages based on how technical your field of work is, whether licenses/certifications are required, etc.

 This is why you should follow the tips from the first portion of this article and always think critically about each piece of your resume.
 Ask yourself, “Is this information helping me prove that I’ll be successful in this next position?”
 If the answer is, “no,” then consider removing that piece.

 Counting the words on your resume is not beneficial in obtaining a new position.
 This is not a relevant factor for hiring managers and will not help you get more job interviews.

 Because of this, there is no exact number for how many words your resume should be, and there is no reason to be tracking your word count when writing a resume.